yanir75/kubehcl/README.md

 ---
 **backend_storage** block contains the definitions for the state storage valid options are: ["stateless", "kube_secret"].
-This block is optional, if not defined kube_secret will be the default option.
+This block is optional, if not defined, kube_secret will be the default option.
 Stateless option will apply the configuration to all the resources mentioned in the configuration files, whether they are managed by kubehcl or not.

 ---